-A study of 2D Animation for feature film, television, and the web using Adobe Flash CS4 as the primary tool.
-Students study the basics of timing, weight, and anticipation and apply these skills through storyboarding and character design.
+A study of 2D Animation for feature film, television, and the web.
+Students study the basics of timing, weight, and anticipation, and apply these skills through storyboarding, character design, and digital media.

-Prerequisite: XDMA9011 Introduction to Digital

-Design; XDMA9009 Digital Imaging I
+Prerequisite: XDMA9011 Introduction to Digital Design; XDMA9009 Digital Imaging I